 What happens if you are re-assessed for PIP after you receive your provisional licence and DWP downgrade your mobility allowance.

-If you received your licence aged 16 because you were in receipt of DLA higher rate mobility component, are subsequently re-assessed for PIP and have your mobility allowance downgraded by DWP you should be able to continue driving whilst you are still 16.
+If you received your licence aged 16 because you were in receipt of DLA higher rate mobility component, are subsequently re-assessed for PIP and have your mobility allowance downgraded by DWP, you should still be able to continue driving whilst you are still 16.